MicrosoftDocs/VBA-Docs/excel/Concepts/programming-for-the-single-document-interface-in-excel.md

 To summarize, as a developer, you will want to:

-- Ensure that for any workbooks where you want to want to show the custom task pane, you write code to explicitly do that.
+- Ensure that for any workbooks where you want to show the custom task pane, you write code to explicitly do that.

 - Ensure that you explicitly handle updating the custom task pane state across all instances, if you want all of the custom task panes to reflect the same state.
 For example, a check box is toggled to ON by the user, and you want that to be reflected across all of the custom task panes in all instances of Excel.